mraath/marty-mix/content/Frangular/Frangular Getting Started.md

 [[Frangular Minified]]

 ## Deploying to AWS - using the HOS team's idea

+This was mentioned in the section above while talking to the HOS team.

 Zonika is busy working on the steps to:
 - Build